James-S-Santangelo/paper-rcourse/paper.md

 Describing why this material is beneficial to the community, why someone else would use it -->

-In traditional undergraduate biology education, students learn coding skills and concepts in biology separately.
+In traditional undergraduate biology education, students learn statistical skills and biological concepts separately, often without any teaching on coding itself.
 Designed primarily for upper-year undergraduate students, this learning module emphasizes gaining skills in R coding in the context of learning statistics and ecology.
-Notably, the materials cover statistical concepts that are broadly useful in biological sciences: linear regression, mixed effects models, randomization tests, principal component analyses, ANOVA and MANOVA, model selection, and numerically solving differential equations.
-We delivered these materials as a four-month course, but these concepts are presented in stand-alone lessons designed by an interdisciplinary teaching team that could easily be mixed and matched to suit any desired course outcome.
-The course is completely
-interactive: all lessons are designed to be delivered in a participatory live-coding format so that students learn experientially in real-time.
-The course materials also include assignments matched to lesson materials that sharpen students' understanding and allow them to critically apply their skills to new problems.
-Reproducible research skills are emphasized throughout, and the course culminates in an open-ended self-directed project that allows students to apply their skills to real ecological data.
-The course repository is linked to an auto-generated website that presents the syllabus and materials and is easily modified by editing the course files on GitHub.
+Notably, the materials cover statistical concepts that are broadly useful in biological sciences, including mixed effects models, randomization tests, model selection, and differential equations.
+While we delivered these material and concepts as a four-month semester long course, these concepts are structured into primarily independent submodules focused around several lessons.
+All material was designed by an interdisciplinary, PhD student-level teaching team that could easily be mixed and matched to suit any desired learning module outcome.
+From the start, lessons were designed to be interactive, delivered in a participatory live-coding format so students learn experientially.
+The teaching material includes assignments to hone and reinforce students' understanding and allow them to critically apply their skills to new problems.
+Reproducible quantative research skills are emphasized throughout, culminating in an open-ended self-directed project that requires students to apply their skills to a real ecological dataset and problem.
+The teaching material is publicly hosted in a GitHub repository and has an auto-generated website from the source material, so that text, code, and output is presented all together.
+The material is openly available and licensed, anyone can easily copy and modify for their own purposes.

 ## Learning Objectives and Content